Settling the genus of the $n$-prism: The current graph constructions

-There are simple families of index 1 current graphs for triangular embeddings of $K_{12s+10}-K_3$ (see \cite{Youngs-1710} or \cite[\S2.3]{Ringel-MapColor}) using the current group $\Z_{12s+7}$.
-However, the aforementioned edge flip approach cannot be applied since vortices appear on degree 1 vertices and hence cannot be adjacent.
-Since it is difficult to manipulate the embedding of $K_{12s+10}-K_3$ directly, we first add the missing three edges using a handle, apply some modifications to the resulting embedding, and finally ``subtract'' a handle to arrive at a split-complete graph.
+The aforementioned edge flip approach cannot be applied to the simple families of index 1 current graphs for $K_{12s+10}-K_3$ (see \cite{Youngs-1710} or \cite[\S2.3]{Ringel-MapColor}) since the degree 1 vortices cannot be adjacent.
+We circumvent this problem by adding the missing three edges using a handle and later ``subtracting'' a different handle to arrive at a split-complete graph.